 - Construction Work Zones.
 Roadway and construction work zones can be hazardous as drivers navigate their way through lane changes and maneuver through a maze of signs, barrels and barriers.
 Sometimes drivers don’t pay attention and sometimes construction zones themselves are inherently unsafe.

 Regardless of how an auto accident occurs, rest assured that the insurance company involved will have a team attorneys representing its best interests.
 Those interests equate to paying you as little as possible – if nothing at all.
+Contact a car accident lawyer Cleveland.
 Make sure you’ve got someone to represent yours.

 Uninsured Motorist and Underinsured Motorist Claims

 If you were involved in a motor vehicle accident that was caused by a motorist who did not have insurance or were injured while riding as a passenger (even if the driver of that car was at fault), you may be entitled to compensation for your injuries under your own insurance policy.